-Books by Indigenous Writers for Middle and High School Students
+Books by Indigenous Writers for Middle and High School Students to Reading During Native American Heritage Month

-I encourage you to consider adding a few of these books to your classroom library, encouraging your public library to order them, and talking about them during National American Indian Heritage Month in November.
+I encourage you to consider adding a few of these books to your classroom library, encouraging your public library to order them, and talking about them during National American Heritage Month in November.

 1. The Sea in Winter by Christine Day